otisvg/school/README.md

 ```
 ```
 As head teacher
-So I can register students to my school
+So I can see students registered at my school
-I want a list of students
+I want to see a list of students names
 ```
 ```
 As head teacher